-The Marine Museum of the Great Lakes at Kingston is pleased to announce the S.S.
-Keewatin will be joining the Museum’s collection this fall!
+The Great Lakes Museum is pleased to announce the S.S.
+Keewatin will be joining the Museum’s permanent collection in October 2023!

 Facts About The Kee